 Note: The premiere was simulcast Nick-at-Nite (0.15 demo and 544,000) and TV Land (0.08 demo with 453,000).

 What do you think?
 Do you like the Sun Records TV show?
-Do you think it should be cancelled or renewed for a second season on CMT?
+Do you think CMT should have cancelled or renewed it for a second season?